bqardi/rogue-like-rogue-survivor/README.md

 - Torches (to light up the area around the player when in dark areas, such as at night or inside a dungeon)

 TODO (?):
+- Double inventory or two inventories displayed at the same time.
+This is necessary for the ability to trade with a merchant, so the player can transfer items between the two inventories (buy/sell).
 - Maybe even creating switches in dungeons to switch on light
 - Adding NPC's to interact with (quest-givers/merchants/???)
 - Survival feature(?).
 This is a very big MAYBE, since this is a major feature to implement and most likely I won't be implementing it, but for future reference I've added it and maybe I will implement...